The Perfect 3 Days in Paris

 Day 1:

-On your first full day in Paris, get out there.
-Put on your walking shoes and get ready to see the city that is talked about around the globe.
+On your first full day in Paris, you have to get out there and make the most of your trip to ParisPut on your walking shoes and get ready to see the city that is talked about around the globe.

 Once we dropped off my things, we set out on foot.
 By all means, please take advantage of the Paris metro system if you prefer – but I wanted to move after being airborne for seven hours.

-I was staying in the 2nd arrondissement in Paris, so we first walked through Le Palais Royal, a quiet and non-touristy garden in Paris.
+I stayed in the 2nd arrondissement in Paris, so we first walked through Le Palais Royal, a quiet and non-touristy garden in Paris.
 Those cliché, apparently-Instagram-worthy-black-and-white-blocks, otherwise known as Les deux plateau, are right by here in the event you want to check them out (though in my opinion, there isn’t much to it and I would skip this).

 Les deux plateau in May 2019

-We then went straight to the Louvre.
+After visiting Palais Royal, we then went straight to the Louvre.
 I didn’t go in on this day, but you can – just prepare yourself that the line for a ticket is long and that you should aim to do it before noon.
 The earlier you go, the better.

-Me at the Louvre in May 2017
+front of the Louvre in May 2017

-Me at the Louvre in May 2017
+Me at the Louvre in Paris, France; May 2017

 Tuileries Gardens in May 2019